nzzdev/Q-election-votes/README.md

 The tool structure follows the general structure of each Q tool.
 Further information can be found in [Q server documentation - Developing tools](https://nzzdev.github.io/Q-server/developing-tools.html).

+Q Election Votes uses [svelte3](https://svelte.dev) to render the markup on server-side.

 There is only one endpoint to get `renderingInfo` in this tool:

 ### `/rendering-info/html-static`